Skip to content

 No Promotion Strategy

-Waiting for subscribers to magically find you.
+Waiting for subscribers to magically find your page.
 They won’t.
-You need to be actively promoting on at least 2-3 platforms every single day.
+You need active promotion on at least 2-3 platforms every single day.
+Successful creators don’t wait to be found — they make themselves findable.

 Underpricing Everything

 Charging $3/month because you’re “new.”
-You’re immediately signaling that your content isn’t worth much.
-Price based on the value you provide, not your experience level.
+That price signals that your content isn’t worth much — before anyone sees it.
+Price based on the value you deliver, not your comfort level.

 Ignoring DMs

-Your DMs are where relationships (and sales) happen.
-Creators who actively chat with subscribers earn 2-5x more than creators who just post to their feed.
+Your DMs are where relationships — and sales — happen.
+Creators who actively engage with subscribers earn 3-5x more per subscriber than creators who just post to the feed and disappear.

 Trying to Do Everything Alone

-The most successful creators have support — whether that’s an agency, a manager, or even just a friend who helps with editing or promotion.
-You don’t have to figure everything out by yourself.
+The most successful creators in our network have support — an agency, a manager, or at minimum a collaborative relationship with other creators.
+You don’t have to solve every problem from scratch.

-For a complete day-by-day plan for your launch period, check out Your First Month on OnlyFans: A Day-by-Day Gameplan.
+For a complete day-by-day plan for your launch period, see Your First Month on OnlyFans: A Day-by-Day Gameplan.

 Building a Sustainable OnlyFans Business